 Update ~10/25/17: I never received the can of CO, so contacted the seller thru eBay.
 Though I indicated I still wanted the product, he promptly sent a full refund.
 Yeah, I got my money back, but what I wanted was the CO tester!
 Bummer.

 Update 11/19/17: I woke up at 6AM this Sunday to “Beep beep beep”.
 I followed the noise downstairs, walking directly under the (silent) new replacement Kidde P3010CU in the upstairs hallway, and then directly under the (also silent) 3010K-CO in the family room.
 As I got closer to the noise, I could hear it speak “Fire” between triple beeps.
 Following the noise led to the old, originally failed P3010CU sitting on a self in the basement.

 Dumbly holding the annoying noisemaker in my hand, it soon occurred to me thru the morning fog that I could push the “hush” button.
 Of course it didn’t shut up, but then recollections of past experiences came back, and I gave it one firm push at the end of a beep/speak alarm cycle.
-I don’t know if it had occurred to me that the maybe button is only polled at the end of each alarm cycle.
+I don’t know if it had occurred to me that maybe the button is only polled at the end of each alarm cycle.
 Anyway, it said “Hush mode activated”.
 Good.